CilantroMalik/WatchYourCalendar/README.md

 -Use your scroll wheel to scroll throughout today to see which class you have at what time!

 -Choose from numerous complications to see the cycle day, the day's order, your next class; the time until your next class, the time until your current class ends; the progress through the current class and the progress throughout the day!
-(See https://github.com/RohanMalikRCDS/WatchYourCalendar#complications-list for a full list and descriptions)
+(See #complications-list for a full list and descriptions)

 -Allow notifications to tell you in the morning if you have sports that day or an assessment— or to tell you when lunch is ending— or to remind you that your next class starts in 5 minutes!